Gilded Age: Judges and the administrative state

-Gilded age judges, influenced by classical liberalism, interpreted the 14th Amendment in a manner that enabled them to strike down a broad range of state regulations.
-Supreme Court Justice Stephen J. Field's dissenting opinion in the Slaughter-House Cases, which "upheld the power of the federal government under the Fourteenth Amendment to enforce a uniform set of rights for all citizens" became predominant in judicial thinking in the later decades of the Gilded Age.
+Judges, influenced by classical liberalism, interpreted the 14th Amendment in a manner that enabled them to strike down a broad range of state regulations.
+Supreme Court Justice Stephen J. Field's dissenting opinion in the Slaughter-House Cases, which "upheld the power of the federal government under the 14th Amendment to enforce a uniform set of rights for all citizens" became predominant in judicial thinking in the later decades of the Gilded Age.
 Judges used this justification to invalidate more than 60 labor laws between 1880 and 1900.
 Judges issued injunctions and rulings against public health regulations, strikes, boycotts and licensing laws, stymieing efforts at state and regional reform and limiting popular sovereignty.

 By the 1890s liberal judges' expansive approach to the law had achieved breathtaking reach.
 By embracing classical economic theory, they applied the doctrine of substantive due process to enshrine a set of economic laws that no democratic government could overturn; they transformed metaphorical natural law into a body of actual law created by the judiciary.
 They treated freedom of contract, open competition, and laissez-faire as part of the Constitution.
 Judges justified their legal opinions by citing the laws of nature and the "laws" of the market, although neither was to be found on the statute books or in common law.